Ben-G/DefaultErrorHandlerSwift/README.md

 ```
 try!
 NSString(contentsOfFile: "doesNotExist", encoding: NSUTF8StringEncoding)
 ```
 Using this unfaithful approach an unexpectedly occurring error will crash your app.
-Thus, using `try!`, just as using forcefully unwrapped optionals, should be avoided in almost all cases.
+Using `try!`, just as using forcefully unwrapped optionals, should be avoided in almost all cases.

 **But is it worth it writing a custom error handler for every error producing function you call?
 I don't think so.**